MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Related Work

-While single \emph{constraints} like minimum group size can be applied post hoc to CATE estimates \cite{vanderweele2019selecting}, multi-constraint problems often require directly optimization to yield better outcomes.
-CAPITAL~\cite{cai2022capital} is the most closely related approach to ours: it maximize subgroup size under an average CATE threshold and allow extension to a single constraint using Lagrangian relaxation.
-However, it struggles with multiple constraints due to instability and lack of feasibility guarantees.
-In Section~\ref{sec:experiments}, we compare our approach with VT, OWL, and CAPITAL. \paragraph{Constrained Optimization} Constrained optimization algorithms vary by problem convexity.
-For \emph{convex objective and constraints}, classical methods such as Projected Gradient Descent (PGD), Frank-Wolfe (FW), Interior Point Methods (IPM), and Lagrangian-based methods (e.g., Alternating Direction Method of Multipliers, ADMM, \citealt{boyd2011distributed}) are effective.
-For \emph{non-convex objectives with convex feasible regions}, global optimality is NP-hard and convergence guarantees weaken \cite{lacoste2016convergence,wang2019global}.
-Our setting—\emph{non-convex objective with non-convex constraints}—poses greater challenges: PGD struggles with complex prediction, IPM scales poorly with constraint count, FW assumes convexity, and Lagrangian methods often lack stability and feasibility guarantees.
+\textbf{\emph{Constrained Optimization}.}\; Constrained optimization algorithms vary by problem convexity.
+For \emph{convex objective and constraints}, classical methods such as Projected Gradient Descent (PGD), Frank-Wolfe (FW), Interior Point Methods (IPM), and Lagrangian-based methods (e.g., Alternating Direction Method of Multipliers, ADMM~\citep{boyd2011distributed}) are effective.
+For \emph{non-convex objectives with convex feasible regions}, global optimality is NP-hard, and convergence guarantees are typically weakened ~\citep{lacoste2016convergence,wang2019global}.
+Our setting—\emph{non-convex objective with non-convex constraints}—poses greater challenges: PGD struggles with complex projection, IPM scales poorly with constraint count, FW assumes convexity, and Lagrangian methods often lack stability and feasibility guarantees.
 ADMM fails here due to the non-separable objective.
-While ADMM variants exist for structured problems \cite{gao2020admm}, none apply to our setting.
+While ADMM variants exist for structured problems~\cite{gao2020admm}, none apply to our setting.
 In contrast, our method guarantees both constraint feasibility and local optimality, critical for real-world deployment.